-The DS18S20-PAR uses Dallas' exclusive 1-wire bus protocol that implements bus communication using one control signal.
-The control line requires a weak pullup resistor since all devices are linked to the bus via a 3-state or open-drain port (the DQ pin in the case of the DS18S20-PAR).
+The DS1822-PAR uses Dallas' exclusive 1-Wire bus protocol that implements bus communication using one control signal.
+The control line requires a weak pullup resistor since all devices are linked to the bus via a 3-state or open-drain port (the DQ pin in the case of the DS1822-PAR).
 In this bus system, the microprocessor (the master device) identifies and addresses devices on the bus using each device's unique 64-bit code.
 Because each device has a unique code, the number of devices that can be addressed on one bus is virtually unlimited.
-The 1-wire bus protocol, including detailed explanations of the commands and "time slots," is covered in the 1-WIRE BUS SYSTEM section of this datasheet.
+The 1-Wire bus protocol, including detailed explanations of the commands and "time slots," is covered in the 1-WIRE BUS SYSTEM section of this data sheet.

-An important feature of the DS18S20-PAR is its ability to operate without an external power supply.
-Power is instead supplied through the 1-wire pullup resistor via the DQ pin when the bus is high.
-The high bus signal also charges an internal capacitor (C{PP}), which then supplies power to the device when the bus is low.
-This method of deriving power from the 1-wire bus is referred to as "parasite power."
+An important feature of the DS1822-PAR is its ability to operate without an external power supply.
+Power is instead supplied through the 1-Wire pullup resistor via the DQ pin when the bus is high.
+The high bus signal also charges an internal capacitor ( $C{PP}$ ), which then supplies power to the device when the bus is low.
+This method of deriving power from the 1-Wire bus is referred to as "parasite power."

-Figure 1 shows a block diagram of the DS18S20-PAR, and pin descriptions are given in Table 1.
+Figure 1 shows a block diagram of the DS1822-PAR, and pin descriptions are given in Table 1.
 The 64-bit ROM stores the device's unique serial code.
 The scratchpad memory contains the 2-byte temperature register that stores the digital output from the temperature sensor.
-In addition, the scratchpad provides access to the 1-byte upper and lower alarm trigger registers (T_H and T_L).
-The T_H and T_L registers are nonvolatile (EEPROM), so they will retain their data when the device is powered down.
+In addition, the scratchpad provides access to the 1-byte upper and lower alarm trigger registers ( $T_H$ and $T_L$ ).
+The $T_H$ and $T_L$ registers are NV (EEPROM), so they will retain their data when the device is powered down.

-DS18S20-PAR BLOCK DIAGRAM Figure 1
+DS1822-PAR BLOCK DIAGRAM Figure 1